Alien84/AWS--Examples/s3/9-acls/readme.md

 # Create a new bucket

-aws s3api create-bucket --bucket acl-mybucket-aa01 --regio eu-west-2
+aws s3api create-bucket --bucket acl-mybucket-aa01 --region us-east-1

 # Turn off block public access for ACLs, default is false for all generated buckets
 aws s3api put-public-access-block \